 Peeling tomatoes eliminates the tough skin, which can contribute an unappealing texture in some dishes.
 Seeding them also makes for a smoother texture, and eliminates any bitter taste that can linger in the seeds.
 Peeling tomatoes may take a little extra time, but we promise that it's more than worth the effort.

 Use this simple, easy-to-follow guide on the easiest way to peel tomatoes for recipes like chili, stews or homemade tomato sauce.
 We'll also show you how to store and freeze your peeled tomatoes for later.
-Lastly, see this technique in action by watching the video at the end, which demonstrates the technique in our Garden Tomato Sauce recipe.
+Lastly, see this technique in action by watching the video at the end.

 Before you start, bring a large pot of water to a boil.
 Place a large bowl of ice water next to the stove.
 Using a sharp paring knife, core the tomatoes and score a small "X" into the flesh on the bottom.

 Place the tomatoes in the boiling water, in batches, until the skins are slightly loosened, 30 seconds to 2 minutes.

 Using a slotted spoon, transfer the tomatoes to the ice water and let sit in the water for 1 minute before removing.

 Instead of using a cutting board as a work surface, place a fine-mesh strainer over a bowl.
 Working over it, peel the tomatoes using a paring knife, and let the skins fall into the strainer.

 Halve the tomatoes crosswise and scoop out the seeds, letting the sieve catch the seeds.
 Press the seeds and skins to extract any extra juice.
 Store peeled tomatoes in an airtight food storage container in the refrigerator for 5 to 7 days.